dnunag18/ai.ex/README.md

 * standard action threshold is 5
 * Decay rate is 0 if < 10ms, 1/2 if < 20ms, 1/4 if < 30, 0 otherwise

+## Documentation

+**This code is real-time processing code.
+There could be what seem like bugs if data is not streamed in at proper times**

 ## TODO

 * do more testing on center surround behaviours by adding names, and having a standard output.